 In 1990, President George H.W.
 Bush signed the Americans with Disabilities Act (ADA) into law.
 The law was designed to prohibit discrimination against individuals because of disabilities.
 By ADA definition, disabilities are “physical or mental impairments that substantially limit one or more major life activities.”
-Initially, the law pertained to employment opportunities, access to goods and services, and ability to participate in government programs.
+Initially, the law pertained to employment opportunities, access to goods and services, and the ability to participate in government programs.

-Commercially, the accessibility concerns initially revolved around the access to brick-and-mortar locations.
+Commercially, the accessibility concerns initially revolved around access to brick-and-mortar locations.
 However, in the past 27 years, the Internet has changed the way people consume media, access and purchase goods and services, and gather information.
 Unfortunately, millions of Americans have difficulty accessing the web because of disabilities.

-Per the 2010 Census, 57 million Americans live with disability.
+Per the 2010 Census, 57 million Americans live with disabilities.
 Among these, 8.1 million have a vision impairment, 7.6 million have a hearing impairment, 19.9 million have difficulty lifting or grasping things, and 15.2 million have a cognitive or emotional impairment.
 More than half of these individuals use the Internet.
 By that account, millions of Americans are being unintentionally disregarded in the user experience of the web.
-Ultimately, this means millions are unable to participate in the burgeoning economy of the Internet as both a consumer and employee.
+Ultimately, this means millions are unable to participate in the burgeoning economy of the Internet as both a consumer and an employee.